jzhang319/jzhang319/README.md

 Technologies and Experience

-My recent solo project, developed post-App Academy, features a Python, Django backend and Javascript, React for the frontend, a tech combo I thoroughly enjoy.
+My recent solo project, developed post-App Academy, features a **Python, Flask backend and Javascript, React for the frontend**, a tech combo I thoroughly enjoy.
 During the boot camp, I also honed my backend skills using the Express framework in the NodeJS environment for various projects, including "Pixelgram",  "Where-will-i-stay-bnb" and "Question Overflow" (links below).

 I take pride in crafting my own front ends, showcasing expertise in JavaScript, React, and Redux.
 Building front-end components from scratch with HTML and styling them with vanilla CSS has been a staple, but lately, I've developed a fondness for creating frontends using Material UI components.